kaatinga/bublik/README.md

 # bublyk

-The package implements type `Date` that is targeted to the cases when we do not need to work with time yet only with date in UTC location. `Date` type has some benefits in compression to `time.Time` type as `Date` consumes much less memory, does not require boilerplate code to work with date, also it is comparison-enabled using operators `>`, `<`, etc.
+The package introduces the Date type, specifically designed for instances where only the date in UTC location is required, without the need for time details.
+In comparison to the time.Time type, Date offers several advantages:
+- It consumes significantly less memory.
+- It eliminates the need for boilerplate code when working with dates.
+- It allows for straightforward comparisons using operators such as >, <, and others.

-As bonus, it supports `pgx` package natively what means you can directly scan into `Date` type as well as to use `Date` as argument in queries.
+Additionally, it natively supports the pgx package.
+This means you can directly scan into the Date type and use Date as an argument in queries.

 ## Usage